18F/tis-discovery/research/protocols/program-managers.md

 *more specific than framing questions, and aligned with framing questions*

 1. **Current processes**
-  * How do you build technology teams today to meet the agency mission?
+  * How do you build technology teams today to meet the program mission?
   * What's your strategy for workforce planning?
 What skills do you always have on staff?
 What are more flexible?
   * Do you stick with scoped project work or find yourself using professional services augmentation capabilities, both?
   * How do employees work with vendors and contractors?
-  * How quickly can your agency scale staffing and vendor support with project needs?
+  * How quickly can your program scale staffing and vendor support with project needs?
-  * Can you employ hiring authorities or other non acquisition routes to onboard temporary help?

 2. **Successes and limitations**
-  * What is the most successful process you have found for building technology teams in your agency?
+  * What is the most successful process you have found for building technology teams for your program?
   * What are some of your biggest pain-points in the process of building and managing teams?
   * What expertise, internal processes or policies, and/or statutes/regs/memos help your efforts?
 Which ones hurt your efforts?